 - On 2 March 2021, the Supreme Court (Apex Court of India) ruled in favor of non-Indian taxpayers with computer software sales to Indian customers.
-The Court ruled that software sales should not be characterized as 'royalties' under the provisions of ITL read with applicable tax treaty, consequently not triggering Indian withholding tax in the absence of a PE (subject to the entity's tax treaty eligibility).
-Currently, MNEs are evaluating the impact of this decision on their past, present and future transactions.
-In addition, applicable from 1 April 2020, non-residents will also need to evaluate the impact of the e-com EL (including the expanded scope as per the Finance Act 2021) and its interplay with the ruling. - On 6 January 2021, further to the announcement made by the US Trade Representative (USTR) on 2 June 2020 that investigations will be conducted into certain jurisdictions (including India) under Section 301 relating to the adoption or contemplated adoption of a DST, the US Trade Representative released its findings that 2% e-com EL was unreasonable and discriminatory against US companies which restricts US commerce and is therefore actionable under Section 301.
+The Court ruled that software sales should not be characterized as 'royalties' under the provisions of ITL read with applicable tax treaty, consequently not triggering Indian withholding tax in the absence of a PE (subject to the entity's tax treaty eligibility). - On 6 January 2021, further to the announcement made by the US Trade Representative (USTR) on 2 June 2020 that investigations will be conducted into certain jurisdictions (including India) under Section 301 relating to the adoption or contemplated adoption of a DST, the US Trade Representative released its findings that 2% e-com EL was unreasonable and discriminatory against US companies which restricts US commerce and is therefore actionable under Section 301.
 The Indian Government immediately responded by strongly defending its position on 2% e-com EL primarily on the grounds that the levy ensures a level- playing field for the resident and non-resident e-commerce players in India and does not discriminate against the US companies.
 On 2 June 2021, based on the investigations the USTR determined to impose additional tariffs on certain goods from India, however suspended the tariffs for up to 180 days to provide additional time to complete the ongoing multilateral negotiations on international taxation at the OECD and in the G20 process.
+The Finance (No. 2) Act, 2024 has withdrawn e-com EL on e-commerce supply or service transactions undertaken on or after 1 August 2024, following international discussions aimed at implementing the Pillar One and Pillar Two measures under the OECD's BEPS 2.0 initiative.

-Goods and Service Tax (GST) Act, 2017
+Goods and Service Tax (GST) Law The definition of Online Information and Database Access and Retrieval (OIDAR) and non-taxable online recipient services under the Integrated Goods and Services Tax (IGST) Act was amended with effective from 1 October 2023.

-- The definition of Online Information and Database Access and Retrieval (OIDAR) and non-taxable online recipient services under the Integrated Goods and Services Tax (IGST) Act was amended with effective from 1 October 2023. - New provisions have been inserted under IGST Act, for supply of Online Money Gaming by a person located outside the taxable territory of India to a person located in India.
-Amendment pertaining to online money gaming further provides for following: - a) Mandatory single GST registration through simplified registration scheme of a person supplying online money gaming from a place outside India to a place in India. - b) If supplier does not have a physical presence or does not have a representative for any purpose in India then the foreign supplier shall appoint a person in India who shall be liable for payment of tax.
+- New provisions have been inserted under IGST Act, for supply of Online Money Gaming by a person located outside the taxable territory of India to a person located in India.
+Amendment pertaining to online money gaming further provides for following: - a) Mandatory single GST registration through simplified registration scheme of a person supplying online money gaming from a place outside India to a place in India. - b) If supplier does not have a physical presence or does not have a representative for any purpose in India, then the foreign supplier shall appoint a person in India who shall be liable for payment of tax.